 Learning isn’t all fun but if you create a plan that fits your personality and goals, you will be motivated to practice.
 Focused practice, planned practice, even if it is for 15 minutes a day will help you reach your goal.

 - What you need to do is find the coach that suits you, they could be online or someone in your local town.

 - Make sure you are confident that they can teach you at a pace that works for you.

 - Take notes on what you learn and track your progress.

 - Learn slowly and gradually speed it up

-- Have a set routine for practise, this could include playing your favourite song just before you pick up your guitar.
+- Have a set routine for practice, this could include playing your favorite song just before you pick up your guitar.
 This will inspire you.

-- Play and sing along with your favourite songs
+- Play and sing along with your favorite songs

 - Ask your instructor for chords for these songs